 Figure 4.
 A region north of the confluence of the Elkhorn and Platte Rivers showing original contacts from (NCSD Soils) in red and our newly mapped contacts in black, both overlaying a hillshade from U.S. Geological Survey, (2022).

-Where previous mapping of an appropriate scale and content was not available, we manually generalized Quaternary geology from previous maps at a target scale of 1:750,000 while attempting to capture the map patterns and topographic relationships.
+Where previous mapping of an appropriate scale and content was not available, we manually generalized Quaternary geology based on previous maps and classifications of soil surveys based on parent material.
+In completing this original mapping, we had a target scale of 1:500,000 and sought to capture to capture relevant map patterns and topographic relationships.
 This involved smoothing line work and aggregating previously mapped polygons to reflect generalized stratigraphy and spatial geometry (Fig. 5), as well as extending the boundaries of previously mapped units beyond the limits of the source materials.
 We performed several iterations of this process driven through the examination of map-unit margins relative to elevation derivatives and remotely sensed data.